 The thing is: I got to spend a night at an unbelievable room that I would never, in a million years, have been able to afford, because two people decided to be kind.

 I don’t want to put a monetary value on the experience but I will, to illustrate a point.
 This room rents out for nearly PHP50,000 a night.
 And yet, I got to stay there because of two acts of kindness that, when you think about it, didn’t really cost a lot.
-In fact, they didn’t cost anything at all, just a bit of time and effort on the part of two people wanting to give me a treat.
+In fact, they didn’t cost anything at all, just a bit of time and effort and thoughtfulness on the part of two people wanting to give me a treat.

 That’s how kindness is.
 Sometimes it costs so little and means so much.
 I’m not a kind person by nature — at least I think I’m not as kind as I probably can and should be — but when I think of how much people have done for me, I try to remind myself to pay such kindness forward.